4Catalyzer/farce/README.md

 Farce provides a [Redux](http://redux.js.org/) store enhancer that wraps a series of middlewares to allow controlling browser navigation by dispatching actions and to allow managing location state with the rest of your store state.

-Farce can also create a history object that is compatible with [history](https://github.com/ReactTraining/history) v2 for use with [React Router](https://github.com/ReactTraining/react-router) v2.

 [![Codecov][codecov-badge]][codecov]

 ## Usage